Three Rivers South, Oregon

-Three Rivers South is a census-designated place (CDP) and unincorporated community in Deschutes County, Oregon, United States.
+Three Rivers South or Three Rivers is a census-designated place (CDP) and unincorporated community in Deschutes County, Oregon, United States.
 It is part of the Bend, Oregon Metropolitan Statistical Area.
 The population was 3,014 at the 2010 census.

 Geography

 Three Rivers South is located in south-central Deschutes County, south of Sunriver and north of La Pine, just west of U.S. Route 97.
 The Deschutes and Little Deschutes rivers join in the CDP, with the Little Deschutes passing through the eastern part of the CDP and the Deschutes River passing through the west.
 The Spring River is a short spring-fed river in the northern part of the CDP that joins the Deschutes River from the west.

 According to the United States Census Bureau, the CDP has a total area of 19.5 km2, all counted as land.